robsonalvesbh/robsonalves.dev/posts/2020-05-01-7-simple-tips-to-write-a-better-code.md

 ## Avoid using ELSE

-When you use if/else statement you are creating multiples ways that the execution of your code can follow and this increase the [Cyclomatic Complexity](https://www.perforce.com/blog/qac/what-cyclomatic-complexity).
+When you use if/else statement you are creating multiples ways that the execution of your code can follow and this increases the [Cyclomatic Complexity](https://www.perforce.com/blog/qac/what-cyclomatic-complexity).

 ![hadouken code](assets/img/0_wjwy84monqqzzhkj.png)